Travel Notes: Africa - Eritrea Travel Notes.

 Eritrea has faced significant challenges in recent years, including droughts, political instability, and a large number of refugees fleeing the country.

-The government has made some efforts to improve the country's economic prospects, and it has recently opened up to tourism, making it an increasingly popular destination for adventurous travelers.
+The government has made some efforts to improve the country's economic prospects, and it has recently opened up to tourism, making it an increasingly popular destination for adventurous travellers.

 Eritrea has a rich history and culture, with influences from various civilisations including the Aksumite, Ottoman, and Italian.